Taroom: History

 The Taroom Town Hall was built in 2004, immediately next door to the shire council chambers.
 It was intended to serve as a civic and recreational centre for the town and has a main auditorium that seats 300 people as well as a commercial kitchen and bar.
 The hall was awarded a regional commendation by the Royal Australian Institute of Architects in 2004.

 The current Taroom Public Library opened in 1976.

 Taroom made national news headlines in December 2014 when a man and two children were found near the town after being missing for eleven days.
 The trio, consisting of Steve Van Lonkhuyzen and his two young sons, had departed the Brisbane suburb of Lota on 11 December 2014 for a road journey to Cairns when they became stranded in Expedition National Park north-west of Taroom, after their four-wheel-drive vehicle became bogged.
 The Queensland Police Service appealed to the public to help locate the father and his two sons after they were reported missing when they failed to reach Cairns as scheduled on 15 December 2014.
 The last known communication from the man was a phone call made from Taroom.
 A local Taroom grazier eventually located the trio on 21 December 2014 while he was searching the national park looking for them after seeing media reports about their disappearance and realising he had witnessed their vehicle enter the national park several days earlier.
 It was reported they had survived by collecting rainwater and eating mouldy bread.
 The two boys were admitted to Taroom Hospital as a precautionary measure due to malnutrition.

-On 29 September 2018, Taroom & District Historical Society Inc and Taroom RSL Sub Branch worked together to preserve the 1973 War Memorial by moving it from Leichhardt Park to the Taroom Museum at 17 Kelman Street, Taroom (on the original site of the Taroom State School 1871-1956).
+On 29 September 2018, Taroom & District Historical Society Inc and Taroom RSL Sub Branch worked together to preserve the 1973 War Memorial by moving it from Ludwig Leichhardt Park to the Taroom Museum at 17 Kelman Street, Taroom (on the original site of the Taroom State School 1871–1956).
+A new war memorial was erected in the park on 18 August 2019 (Vietnam Veterans Remembrance Day).